HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 Lighthouse also indicates how many bytes could be saved on repeat views by enabling a longer cache policy.
 Of the sites that could benefit from additional caching, 78.6% of them can reduce their page weight by up to 2MB!

-**Placeholder for Figure 20: Distribution of potential byte savings from the Lighthouse caching audit.**
+{# Figure 20: Distribution of potential byte savings from the Lighthouse caching audit. #}

 {{ figure_markup(
   image="18_cache_wastedbytes_lighthouse.png",
   caption="Distribution of potential byte savings from the Lighthouse caching audit.",